Jayy001/codexctl/README.md

 ```

-The script is designed to have as little interactivity as possible (apart from entering the password when connecting  & managing remotely) meaning arguments are directly taken from the command to run the script.
+The script is designed to have as little interactivity as possible, meaning arguments are directly taken from the command to run the script.

+## Usage

 ```
 ❯ python codexctl.py  --help